 Application Level Security

-The Company limit access to the Wider Access API Services based on the originating IP Address of the incoming traffic.
+The Company limits access to the Wider Access API Services based on the originating IP Address of the incoming traffic.
 It is important that the BM Participant provides all IP addresses that their traffic may originate from during both normal and DR operation.
 Failure to provide all IP addresses may result in intermittent connectivity or an increased time to restore access to services should the BM Participant invoke DR.

 The Company can make their originating IP Addresses available to the BM Participant upon request.